realworldocaml/book/en/command-line-parsing.md

 Many of the OCaml programs that you'll write will end up as binaries that need to be run from a command prompt.
-Any non-trivial command-line program needs a few features:
+Any non-trivial command-line should support a collection of basic features:

-* Program options and file inputs need to be parsed from the command line arguments.
+* Parsing of command line arguments.
-* Sensible error messages have to be generated in response to incorrect inputs.
+* Generation of error messages in response to incorrect inputs.
-* Help needs to be shown for all the available options.
+* Help for all the available options.
 * Interactive auto-completion of commands to assist the user.

 It's tedious and error-prone to code all this manually for every program you write.
-Core provides the Command library that simplifies all this by letting you declare all your command-line options in one place.
-Command takes care of parsing the arguments, generating help text and provides interactive auto-completion to the user of the library.
+Core provides the Command library that simplifies all of this by letting you declare all your command-line options in one place, and deriving all of the above functionality from that declaration.

-Command also copes as you add more features to your programs.
-It's a simple library to use for small applications, and provides a sophisticated subcommand mode that grouping related commands together as the number of options grow.
+Command is simple to use for simpel applications, but also also scales well as your needs grow more complex.
+In particular, Command provides a sophisticated subcommand mode that grouping related commands together as the number of options grow.
 You may already be familiar with this command-line style from the Git or Mercurial version control systems.

 In this chapter, we'll:

 * learn how to use Command to construct basic and grouped command-line interfaces.
-* read examples that extend the cryptographic utility from [xref](#classes) and build a simple equivalent to the `md5` and `shasum` utilities.
+* see examples that extend the cryptographic utility from [xref](#classes) and build a simple equivalent to the `md5` and `shasum` utilities.
-* demonstrate how _functional combinators_ can be used to declare complex data structures in a type-safe and elegant way.
+* demonstrate how _functional combinators_ can be used to declare complex command line interfaces in a type-safe and elegant way.

 ## Basic command-line parsing